ritza-co/Codecov/coverage-reports-in-vscode.md

 ---

-## Configure Codecov
+## Additional Codecov Configuration

 Add a Codecov YAML configuration file to configure the views of your project in Codecov.

-* Create a file named `codecov.yml` in the root directory of your project
+* Create a file named `codecov.yml` in the root directory of the Django project
 * Add the necessary configuration settings to the `codecov.yml` file.
 Below is an example configuration:

 ```yaml